-Dr. Perry L. Brooks and Dr. Seth R. Brooks will provide a complete set of aftercare instructions to each patient, but generally, Norman and Moore patients should expect a soft or liquid foods diet for the first few weeks.
+Our surgeons will provide a complete set of aftercare instructions to each patient, but generally, patients should expect a soft or liquid foods diet for the first few weeks.
 They will also have to avoid strenuous activity and smoking.

 Every patient heals at a different rate.
 However, most patients experience complete healing of the jaw about six weeks after the surgery.
 However, it can sometimes take up to 12 weeks.
 It all depends on the extent of the procedure and how well the patient follows the aftercare instructions.

-Patients will have to schedule several follow-up appointments with Dr. Perry L. Brooks or Dr. Seth R. Brooks to ensure everything is healing as it should.
-At these appointments, Dr. Perry L. Brooks or Dr. Seth R. Brooks may also check on the patient’s braces to make sure everything is tightened appropriately.
+Patients will have to schedule several follow-up appointments with our surgeons to ensure everything is healing as it should.
+At these appointments, our surgeons may also check on the patient’s braces to make sure everything is tightened appropriately.